JPry/choir-guides/_feasts/exaltation-of-the-holy-cross.md

 trisagion: Anti-Trisagion Hymn *("Before Thy Cross we bow down...")*
 megalynarion: of the feast *("Magnify, O my soul, the most precious Cross...")*
 koinonikon: of the feast *("The light of Thy countenance...")*
-post_communion: *Instead of singing "We have seen the true light", sing the Apolytikion of the Holy Cross.*
+post_communion: '*Instead of singing "We have seen the true light", sing the Apolytikion of the Holy Cross.*'

 ---